-SEP (self-employed or small business owners) IRAs and SIMPLE (Savings Incentive Match Plan for Employees) IRAs can carry stiff penalties if you fail to make the correct and timely withdrawals as required.
-If the required minimum distribution is not taken on time or in the right amount, the amount not withdrawn is taxed at 50 percent.
+You face stiff penalties if you fail to make the correct and timely withdrawals as required.
+If the required minimum distribution is not taken on time or in the right amount, the amount not withdrawn is subject to a 50% penalty.

 Determining the required distribution correctly isn’t difficult, but can be tricky the first time.
 If you make a mistake, don’t panic.
-Use Form 5329 if this applies to your situation.
 Surprisingly, this penalty can be waived if there was an error made and corrective action has been taken to ensure that it does not happen again.
 Complete Form 5329 and attach a letter of explanation if you intend to submit a request for a penalty waiver.